Are you unsure how to identify the best skills to include on your resume? We’ll show you how and where to put them.

 - Other job ads (for similar roles): You can also look at job sites for similar roles and use skill keywords on your resume if they apply to you.

-Additionally, if you want to save time, use a resume maker to fill out your skills section.
-Some resume builder software automatically pulls from a database to suggest relevant skills for your resume, saving you the effort of searching yourself.
+Additionally, to save time, use a resume maker to get ideas for skills to add.
+Some resume builders automatically pull from a database to suggest relevant skills for your resume, saving you the effort of searching for yourself.

 4. Cut irrelevant skills